qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .............................................

-Proportional Symbol and Multivariate Analysis are not rendering types available from the Style rendering drop-down list.
+Proportional Symbol and Multivariate Analysis are not rendering types available from the Symbology rendering drop-down list.
 However with the :ref:`data-defined override <data_defined>` options applied over any of the previous rendering options, QGIS allows you to display your point and line data with